alinex/bash-lib/README.md

 test -z "${DEBUG-}" && source "$BASHLIB_HOME"/full || source "$BASHLIB_HOME"/loader
 ```

+## Latest Changes

+This will be shown in our [changelog](./CHANGELOG.md).

-## Development
+## Contributing

+👋 Welcome, and thank you for your interest in contributing to **BashLib 2**!
+We’re happy you’re here — whether you’re adding new ideas, make a translation, fixing bugs, improving scripts, or adding new utilities.

-If you plan to make patches or add new features please have a look at the [Developer Guide](./doc/develop.md).
+Please have a look at the [contributing page](./CONTRIBUTING.md).